tukabelal/floral-E-commerce-project/README.md

-# Floral-E-commerce-project
+# Floral E-Commerce Project
-E-commerce project for selling flower and plant products with cart functionality, login functionality and product details
+A responsive flower shop website with cart, login, and product details.
+Built using HTML, CSS, JavaScript, React, PHP, MySQL, and Laravel.